-Table 7 examines the relation between gender composition of boards and financial performance via OLS regressions using the panel data described earlier in this section.
-The dependent variable in these regressions is ROE (Regressions 1-3), or alternatively, net profit margin (Regressions 4-6).
+Table 8 examines the relation between gender composition of boards and financial performance via OLS regressions using the panel data described earlier in this section.
+The dependent variable in these regressions is ROE (Regressions 1-2), or alternatively, net profit margin (Regressions 3-4).
 The primary independent variables are the fraction of women directors appointed to the board and its square, a dummy that equals one if at least three women directors were appointed, and a dummy that equals one if at least three men directors were appointed.
 In addition, the regressions control for the fraction of outsiders appointed, the total number of directors appointed, and the tenure of the CEO.
-Year and firm dummies are included as specified in Table 7.
+Year and firm dummies are included as specified in Table 8.
 Errors are clustered on firm level.

-The results in Table 7 do not document a significant linear or U-shaped relation between the fraction of women directors and its square, and financial performance, measured both by ROE (Regression 1) and by net profit margin (Regression 4).
-When including in parallel unreported specifications only the fraction of women directors, and excluding its square, the results remain insignificant.
-These results are consistent with those of the previous section - that do not document a significant linear or U-shaped relation between gender and likelihood that an action be taken.
+In unreported specifications I do not find a significant linear relation between the fraction of women directors and financial performance, measured both by ROE and by net profit margin.
+These results are consistent with those of the previous section, which do not document a significant linear relation between gender and likelihood that an action be taken.

-Similar to the findings in the previous section, Table 7 does document a significant positive relation between the existence of a critical mass of women directors and financial performance.
-Regressions 2 and 5, which do not include fixed year and firm effects, document that a critical mass of women directors increases the ROE and profit margin at the 1% and 5% level, respectively.
-Regressions 4 and 6, which include fixed firm and year effects, also document such significant results, at the 10% and 5% level, respectively.
-The average ROE of the GBC equaled 6.6%, hence the results in Regression 3 document that a critical mass of women directors may be expected to increase the ROE by 18% (1.2%/6.6%).
+However, similar to the findings in the previous section, Table 8 does document a significant positive relation between the existence of a critical mass of women directors and financial performance.
+Regressions 1 and 3, which do not include fixed year and firm effects, document that a critical mass of women directors increases the ROE and the profit margin at the 1%-5% level.
+Regressions 2 and 4, which do include fixed firm and year effects, also document such significant results, at the 10% and 5% level, respectively.
+The average ROE of the GBC equaled 6.6%.
+Hence the results in Regression 2 document that a critical mass of women directors may be expected to increase the ROE by 18% (1.2%/6.6%).
 The average profit margin of the GBCs equaled 4.3%, hence Regression 6 documents that a critical mass of women directors may be expected to increase the profit margin by as much as 90%.

-All specifications included in Table 7 document a positive relation between the existence of a critical mass of men directors and financial performance.
-However, this relation is significant only in Regression 2.
-Nevertheless, as mentioned, additional variation in the (non)existence of a critical mass of men directors is needed to conclude whether these variables are significantly related.
+All specifications included in Table 8 document a positive relation between the existence of a critical mass of men directors and financial performance.
+However, this relation is significant only in Regression 1.
+Nevertheless, as mentioned, additional variation in the (non)existence of a critical mass of men directors is needed to firmly establish this relation.